tap349/tap349.github.io/_posts/2016-03-31-bundler-and-spring.md

-  sidekiq and guard are run with `bundle exec` because there are no spring binstubs for them (and it doesn't make sense to make one for guard since it's using `rspec` spring binstub inside) - still we need to run their version from bundle.
+  sidekiq and guard are run with `bundle exec` because there are no spring binstubs for them (and it doesn't make sense to make one for guard since it's using `rspec` spring binstub inside) - still we need to run their bundle versions.